-Candidate: Traci Edwardson Callandrillo, PhD
+Candidate: Traci E. Callandrillo, PhD

 I am honored to be nominated for the position of President-Elect, and humbled to among such a superb slate of candidates.
 I have had the honor to serve the division previously, and welcome the opportunity to pursue goals of that align with SCP’s Strategic Plan.